ingo-m/py-air-quality/README.md

 Please note that the plots will only be  accessible to devices logged into the same local network, i.e. via the same router, for security reasons.
-Making them available to the public internet is possible, but more complicated.
+Making them available over the public internet is possible, but more complicated.

 Install `tmux` from the bash command line:
 ```bash